 » Redfin Reviews: The Reality of 1% Fees, Pros & Alternatives

 Commission Charged by Traditional In-person Full-Service Agent

 A traditional full-service agent would charge you a 2.5%-3% listing fee and offer all the services you will need from listing to closing.

-» Real Estate Agents in Indiana: You NEED To Know the Top Agents
+» Real Estate Agents: You NEED To Know the Top Agents

 Average Indianapolis Real Estate Commission Split

 Indianapolis real estate commission split looks something like this:

 Real Estate Agent Commission Breakdown between Buyer Agent and Listing Agent